Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: ARCH

 \subsection{Adaptation of Ranking Coefficient}

 The ranking coefficient $\alpha$ controls the balance between $\Rf$ and $\Rg$.
-If the $\alpha$ is too large, the search distribution is biased toward feasible domain.
-If $\alpha$ is too small, the search distribution is biased toward infeasible domain.
-Therefore the adaptation of $\alpha$ influences greatly the search performance.
+If $\alpha$ is too large, the search distribution is biased toward the feasible domain.
+If $\alpha$ is too small, the search distribution is biased toward the infeasible domain.
+Therefore, the adaptation of $\alpha$ significantly influences the search performance.

-The adaptation of the $\alpha$ is based on the theoretical study of the weighted recombination ES on a spherical function.
-It is reported in \cite{AAH2018TCS} that in the optimal situation in terms of quality gain~\citep{beyer2001}
+The adaptation of $\alpha$ is based on a theoretical study of the weighted recombination ES on a spherical function.
+It was reported in \citet{AAH2020} that, in the optimal situation in terms of quality gain~\citep{beyer2001}